scotmatson/ansel/README.md

 # Geppetto

-> The Geppetto API is a file viewer microservice that melds together the rendering power of [Puppeteer](https://github.com/GoogleChrome/puppeteer) with the versitility of the [filepreview](https://github.com/maxlabelle/filepreview) package.
+> The Geppetto API is a file viewer microservice that melds together the rendering power of [Puppeteer](https://github.com/GoogleChrome/puppeteer) with the versatility of the [filepreview](https://github.com/maxlabelle/filepreview) package.

 # Usage